jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ---

-#### R11.4.1 Reference selection comparison and final selection

-The selection based on the different metrics were performed manually and via an automated system, which is compared in `06-additional_data_files` under Data R29.
-The list above in Table R8 showed high concordance with the visual inspection, and therefore the visual taxon selection was used only when there was not a clear 'winner' from the automated selection (e.g. Selenomonas)

-The reference genomes of the selected taxa can be copied from the [super-reference downloaded files](#r112-super-reference-construction), and multiple chromosomes are collapsed as again described in `02-scripts.backup/99-phylogeny_reference_genome_collection.Rmd`.
+The reference genomes of the selected taxa were then copied from the [super-reference downloaded files](#r112-super-reference-construction), and multiple chromosomes collapsed as again described in `02-scripts.backup/99-phylogeny_reference_genome_collection.Rmd`.

-EAGER can then be run again with the same settings for the [Super-reference mapping](#r113-super-reference-alignment-and-species-selection), but with the single representative genome taxa FASTAs instead.
+EAGER was be run again with the same settings for the [Super-reference mapping](#r113-super-reference-alignment-and-species-selection), but with the single representative genome taxa FASTAs instead.